Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 **Step 4: Checking Values**
 ***Saving***
-1. Remove the SD-Card and place it in an SD-Card reader.
+1. Remove the SD card and place it in an SD card reader.
 2. Plug the SD-Card reader with the SD-Card inserted into the reader into your computer.
-3. Verify the values are correcting saved.
+3. Verify the values are correctly saved.

 ***Loading***
 1. Verify that the values match what was last saved to the SD-Card on the LCD.